gladstone28/SKATEBOARD-BUSINESS-PLAN/backup-README.md

 Here’s a basic business plan for producing and selling bamboo skateboards, incorporating the steps for making the skateboards and including financial considerations:

 **1. Executive Summary:**
-- Business Name: QSL-EcoRide Bamboo Skateboards
+- Business Name: EcoRide Bamboo Skateboards
 - Mission: To produce eco-friendly, high-performance bamboo skateboards that appeal to skateboard enthusiasts while promoting sustainability.
 - Business Model: Manufacture and sell bamboo skateboards through an e-commerce platform, targeting skateboarders, retailers, and eco-conscious consumers.